arunabhg/node-express-cicd/README.md

 4. Compute Platform will be _EC2/On-premises_.
 Click on Create Application.
 5. App is successfully created.
 Next click on _Create Deployment Group_ in the application.
 6. The deployment group name will also be taken from the YAML file.
 In our case (--deployment-group-name), it is `ec2-app`.
-7. Add the arn for the IAM Service role. you have created for CodeDeploy.
+7. Create a role for CodeDeployService in IAM which includes permission for deploying to EC2, S3.
+Copy the arn for the IAM Service role and paste it in Service Role.
 8. Keep the default in-place selection for Deployment Type.
 9. Select the EC2 instance by it's `Name` key which we had set as `node-server`.
 When you select this, it should show the Matching instances.
 If this was your first instance with this key, it will say, `1 unique matched instance`.
 10. In AWS CodeDeploy Agent, select _Never_ as we will be deploying the code using User Data.
 11. In Deployment Settings, _CodeDeploy.DefaultAllAtOnce_ should be selected.
-12. Uncheck the Load Balancer, as we won't be using it in the start.
+12. Uncheck the Load Balancer, as we won't be using it.
+Click on _Create Deployment Group_.

 ## Usage <a name = "usage"></a>